Estimating Software

 7. Click in the Unit Cost column, and enter the hours of labor per square foot (or other unit).
 You can also fill in the other table rows.

-8. Add a new row to the table-- hit the Return key (Macintosh) or Enter key (Windows).
+8. Add a new row to the table-- hit the Return key or Enter key.

-9. Add any materials that you will provide.
+9. Add any materials that are needed for the work.

-10. Repeat steps 7 and 8 for each material item that you provide.
+10. Repeat steps 7 and 8 for each material item.

 Click here to return to estimating topics.